-The parable teaches us that there is one Master, YHWH; but our nephesh (soul/flesh) will try to usurp His authority and rule instead.
+The parable teaches that there is one Master, YHWH; but our nephesh (soul/flesh) will try to usurp His authority and rule instead.
 If we allow this to happen, we are nothing more than a beast.
-By trying to “rule”, we only enslave ourselves to death and destruction, a curse.
+By trying to “rule,” we only enslave ourselves to death and destruction, a curse.

 “More girls were killed in the last 50 years, precisely because they were girls, than men killed in all the wars in the 20th century. ― Nicholas D. Kristof, Half the Sky

-Yes, women (and even some weaker men and boys) are a hot black market commodity in today’s “progressive” world.
-In the US, human trafficking generates $9.5 billion yearly.
-It is estimated that 200,000 US women annually are forced into the sex trade.
-The majority of these are American, not imported from other countries.
-The largest annual human trafficking event in the US is the Super Bowl.
+Yes, women are a hot black market commodity in today’s “progressive” world.
+In the US, human trafficking generates $9.5 billion a year.
+It is estimated that annually 200,000 US women are forced into the sex trade.
+The majority of these women are American, not imported from other countries.
+The largest annual human trafficking event in the US is believed to be the Super Bowl.

-These facts should at least cause us to pause and consider our current paradigm of the woman’s role.
+These facts should at least cause one to pause and consider their current paradigm or belief about God’s role for women.
 Has our view of women in marriage and the assembly been colored by the beast?
 Where do you think such ideas as “women shouldn’t even be taught the Torah” originate?
 The answer can only be found in fallen man.
-By the way, all these things should also cause us to rethink what Paul is saying about women in his letters.
+By the way, all these things should also cause one to rethink what Paul is saying about women in his letters.
 We have a very long secular and spiritual history tainted by the curse.
-We must separate truth from tradition.
+We must separate truth from tradition, and remove these tainted lenses.
 Silencing half of our assemblies is a serious matter; especially since women are a metaphor for the Holy Spirit.

 “One reason why trafficking has been ignored is that the victims are voiceless.” - Nicholas D. Kristof, Half the Sky (Emphasis mine)